codecheckers/certificate-2025-019/README.md

      surf(X,Y,(Z+1)/2)
   ```

  A figure is generated that corresponds to Subfigure 5 Right in the manuscript.
-Please use the "Rotation 3D" option under the header 'Tools' of the generated figure to better visually check the comparison between the reproduced and published figures.
+Please use the "Rotation 3D" option under the header 'Tools' of the generated figure to better visually check the matchn between the reproduced and published figures.

 ### Figure 6

-To reproduce Figure 6 you need access to additional Matlab functions that are at the date of this certificate's publication not available in the author's main repository, but that can be found in this Codecheck's repository (https://github.com/joaoxg/certificate-2025-XXX/tree/main/COPY_TO_MAINREPO/Figure6).
-The author shared these functions with the Codechecker during the Codecheck process.
+To reproduce Figure 6 you need access to additional Matlab code that is at the date of this certificate's publication not available in the main code repository, but that can be found in this CODECHECK repository (https://github.com/joaoxg/certificate-2025-XXX/tree/main/COPY_TO_MAINREPO/Figure6).
+The author shared the code with the codechecker during the CODECHECK process.

-To reproduce this figure, first copy/download the folder containing these functions into the authors's main repository, e.g.:
+To reproduce this figure, first clone/download the CODECHECK repository and copy the folder containing the code to main code repository's main folder, e.g.:

 ```
+   git clone git@github.com:joaoxg/certificate-2025-019.git
    cp -r ./certificate-2025-XXX/COPY_TO_MAINREPO/Figure6 ./1284fd2b-663c-4c0d-9af7-7dc1ca390945/
 ```